MHageH/c_uart_interface/README.md

 - libopencm3

 ## Recent mods
-- Support for PC (works, needs developement)
+- Support for PC
 - added a separate makefile
-- STM32F4 build can simulate movement using the internal acceleration sensor LIS3DSH
+- STM32F4 build can simulate movement using the internal acceleration sensor LIS3DSH (joystick like behavior)
 - Separate source files for each architecture
-- Resolved a bug when using the latest mavlink(c_library)
+- Fixed mavlink library
+- asynchronous read() mechanism using USART interrupts

 ## TODO
-- asynchronous read()/write() mechanism using USART interrupts
 - Reduce timer prescaler
 - Make timer_isr dependent functions more general (works with any value of the prescaler)
 - Recombine general_read_messages () and read_messages()
+- Add
 - Add disable_offboard_control () on exit failure
+- Employ correction algorithms based on external sensor input
 - Add support for other boards
-- Employ correction algorithms based on external sensor input

 # Requirements
 - STM32F4-discovery (or others might be possible with code modification)